 The Landesvereinigung Kulturelle Jugendbildung (LKJ) Baden-Wuerttemberg implements programmes and projects for cultural and media-supported youth education.
 It is a state-wide umbrella organisation and represents the interest of cultural educational work with children and youths in Baden-Wuerttemberg.

-The LKJ is the organisation responsible for the Freiwilliges Soziales Jahr (FSJ), the German voluntary social year, in Baden-Wuerttemberg.
+The LKJ is the organisation responsible for the Freiwilliges Soziales Jahr (FSJ) Kultur, the German voluntary social year in culture, in Baden-Wuerttemberg.
 It is responsible for the application and placement process, supports volunteers and organises their educational seminars as well as knowledge-sharing events.